Shared Safety Module Functionality

 /// include config for new reserve pools.

-/// existing triggers or new triggers.
+/// existing controllers or new controllers.

 /// - delaysConfig: The new delays config.